Dissapoint/ISCG5421/README.md

 the player can

 # Player 2
-Player 2 has all the aspects of the player and they ca
+Player 2 has all the aspects of the player and they can intract with the player